Search RFCafe.com

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Electronics World, published May 1959 - December 1971.
 All copyrights hereby acknowledged.

 Even in this age of a prodigious supply of computer programs and mobile device apps (OK, apps are also computer programs) to calculate circuit component values and responses, having a cool graph to look at can take a lot of mystery out of the results.
 Depending on the sophistication of your software, calculated values can be unrealizable in real life (size, power handling, standard values, Q, operational frequency, etc.), or maybe you have a box full of parts you want to use and the suggested value is not readily available.
 In those instances and others, being able to grab a handy-dandy design chart to see where component values lie with respect to all design parameters, in this case load impedance, desired power supply ripple, inductance and capacitance.
-Author A.L.
+In this 1963 Electronics World magazine article, author A.L.
 Teubner describes the process for using his ripple filter graph and provides an example.

 Ripple Filter Design Chart